bcgov/bootstrap-theme/README.md

 ### Building Dist

-To build the styles, Javascript and other assets, use:
+To build the styles, JavaScript and other assets, use:

 ```bash
 npm run build